Monaco - Tips

 French is the official language; English, Italian, and Monegasque (a

-French and Italian) also are spoken.
+blend of French and Italian) also are spoken.
 The literacy rate is

 99%.
 Roman